Alfred Bennison Atherton: Career

 The United States National Library of Medicine holds a large element of his research under “Atherton (A.B.)”.

 Atherton participated in the Seventy-Fourth Annual Meeting Of The British Medical Association, which took place in Toronto in August 1906.

 By 1906 he was active in his practice in Fredericton.

 At the age of 73, he travelled to California, accompanied by his wife in 1916.
 He settled permanently and received his Californian medical practitioner licence in 1918 and was a member of the California Medical Association.

 Atherton is listed in the Directory of Deceased American Physicians (1804-1929).

 Medical publications and other writing

 During his medical career, Atherton wrote a number of papers for the Canadian Medical Association.
 His specialism; the abdominal section of the uterine myomata.

 In 1903, whilst surgeon at Victoria Public Hospital, Fredericton, he published a report on Retroperitoneal Hernia and acute strangulation of a knuckle of ileum in a pericael pouch.

 Atherton was a contributor to American Medical Biographies edited by Howard Atwood Kelly and Walter Lincoln Burrage.
 Articles on notable and eminent physicians included Le Baron Botsford (1812 – 1888) and William Bayard (1814 – 1907).
 He also wrote a number of articles for The New England Journal of Medicine and was a visiting lecturer to Harvard Medical School.

 Canadian Politics

 Atherton took an interest in politics.
-He was an unsuccessful candidate in the 1911 Canadian Federal Election, running against Oswald Smith Crockett in the York electoral district.
+He was an unsuccessful candidate in the 1911 Canadian federal election, running against Oswald Smith Crocket in the York electoral district.